Power 100: The Most Influential Designers, Influencers and Leaders in the Shoe Industry

 Adding Schwartz & Benjamin to his arsenal to start the year, Madden’s magic touch prevailed, with quarter after quarter of earnings wins amid competitor shortfalls.
 The company expanded its footprint with a China joint venture and saw Q2 sales advance 15 percent to $374.1 million.
 If he wasn’t busy enough, the founder is readying the release of the documentary “Maddman: The Steve Madden Story,” in November.

-POWER PLAYERS: Nick Lucio, Danny Schwartz, Bryan Collins
+POWER PLAYERS: Nick Lucio, Danny Schwartz, Bryan Collins, Amelia Newton

 9. Steve Rendle, 58, Eric Wiseman, 62, President & CEO; Executive Chairman, VF Corp.